A Guide On Preparing For A Marathon

 Set Realistic Goals

 Before you do the marathon, you should make sure that you set realistic goals.
-You don’t need to finish the marathon and be first place – it’s a huge accomplishment just to finish the marathon when you’re new to running marathons.
+You don’t need to finish the marathon and be in first place – it’s a huge accomplishment just to finish the marathon when you’re new to running marathons.
 A goal like this will also allow you to enjoy your time doing the marathon, too.
 You should also set some sort of goal for your pacing too – you don’t want to be going too fast or spending a huge amount of energy early on, as this will make the rest of the marathon ten times harder for you.

 So now you’re ready for your first marathon!
 Get your water bottles and gear at the ready, work on your pacing, and you’re good to go!